spdx/spdx-3-model/model/Licensing/Properties/obsoletedBy.md

 ## Summary

-obsoletedBy specifies the licenseId that is preferred to be used in place of a deprecated License or LicenseException.
+Specifies the licenseId that is preferred to be used in place of a deprecated License or LicenseException.

 ## Description

 An obsoletedBy value for a deprecated License or LicenseException specifies the licenseId of the replacement License or LicenseException that is preferred to be used in its place.
-It should use the same format as is specified for a licenseId.
+It should use the same format as specified for a licenseId.

 The License's or LicenseException's comment value may include more information